 Your doctor also might instruct you to give your child over-the-counter (OTC) antihistamines, too — but they won't work alone.
 OTC antihistamines are never a replacement for epinephrine in life-threatening reactions.

 If Your Child Has a Serious Reaction

-Step 1: Give epinephrine right away.
-If you are alone with your child, administer this medication first, then call 911.
-If you are not alone with your child, have someone else call 911 while you administer the medication.
+Step 1: Give the epinephrine auto-injector right away.
+Seconds count during an episode of anaphylaxis.
+If you are alone with your child, give this medication first, then call 911.
+If you are not alone with your child, have someone else call 911 while you give the medicine.

 Serious allergies can be alarming.
 But they're a lot easier to recognize and treat now than in the past, thanks to greater awareness and the availability of epinephrine.
 Also, make sure that any caregivers, teachers, or coaches know about the allergy and what to do in an emergency.

 Date reviewed: May 2015